snakecase/google-homepage/README.md

 # google-homepage
-A homepage at google.com recreated by hand for monkey business-related reasons.
+A homepage of google.com recreated by hand for monkey business-related reasons.